acelanoit/acelanoit/README.md

 <h1 align="center">Hi 👋, I'm Antonio</h1>
 <h3 align="center">A passionate full stack web developer from Italy, based in Germany.
 As a coder, my passion lies in what remains invisible to the user and in building the logic of applications.
-I'm currently searching for a new career opportunity, ideally a back end/full stack web developer role.</h3>
+I'm currently searching for a new career opportunity, ideally a a frontend/backend/full-stack web developer position with a focus on a JavaScript stack and/or Ruby on Rails.</h3>

 - 📫 How to reach me **antonio_celano@hotmail.com**